 Brian Levy holds a PhD in Sociology from the University of North Carolina-Chapel Hill.
 His research investigates how people sort into neighborhoods, implications of segregation for life chances, and neighborhood effects on socioeconomic outcomes.

-Mike is a Sociology Ph.D. candidate who serves as a research assistant at the Boston Area Research Initiative.
+Mike is a Sociology Ph.D. candidate who serves as a research assistant and the Data Consultant at the Boston Area Research Initiative.
 Originally from the suburbs of Philadelphia, Mike retains a passion for “everything urban” and enjoys exploring and understanding the social fabric of urban living.
 Mike currently conducts research on gentrification, neighborhood change, urban sustainability, and “big data” in the social sciences.

 System Information Engineer, M.S. in DMKM and M.S. in Urban Informatics candidate, Guido performs as Research Assistant at Boston Area Research Initiative for which his current field of research is the individual and neighborhood influences in academic achievement on students in Primary School and High School in Boston.